rishabgit/genomic-info-from-papers/readme.md

 ## Train model (only once)

-- Download nltk and related tools, prepare data for training and train model
+- Download nltk and related tools, prepare data for training and train model:

   `bash train_model.sh`